jvilaperez/jvilaperez.github.io/content/_index.md

         postcode: '02139'
         country: United States
         country_code: US
-      directions: Enter Building 1 and take the stairs to Office 200 on Floor 2
       #office_hours:
       #  - 'Monday 10:00 to 13:00'
       #  - 'Wednesday 09:00 to 10:00'